BoLS logo Today's Tabletop & RPG News

 Tortles are big fantasy turtle people who don’t live especially long, which is weird.
 You’d think that turtle people would live a long time, but they don’t.
 They do, however, have armored shells.

 Natural Armor in Tortles takes a unique form.
-Their hard shell provides them with a base AC of 17 (and they can never add their dex modifier to this).
-They can’t wear armor, but can use a shield.
+This D&D 5E race’s hard shell provides them with a base AC of 17 (and they can never add their dex modifier to this).
+They can’t wear armor but can use a shield.
 They also have natural claws, and as a bonus action can withdraw into their shells, gaining a +4 bonus to their AC and an advantage on Strength and Con saves.
 However, this AC bonus is somewhat mitigated by the fact that they’re prone.

 They can pick from either +2/+1 or +1/+1/+1 to their ability scores.
-Their heavy shell makes them a great fit for any class that doesn’t get a lot out of armor.
+This D&D 5E race’s heavy shell makes them a great fit for any class that doesn’t get a lot out of armor.
 Play a spellcaster of any kind.
 Or a Bard who wants to dump Charisma.
 If you want to not worry about defense (but also not going to have a ton of attacks come your way) consider a Tortle.

 Warforged

-They have Constructed Resilience which means they are immune to disease and don’t sleep, eat, drink, or breathe.
+This D&D 5E race has Constructed Resilience, which means they are immune to disease and don’t sleep, eat, drink, or breathe.
 And they are resistant to poison.
-They also have Integrated Protection which grants you a +1 bonus to their Armor Class, which can help push their defense even higher.
+They also have Integrated Protection, which grants you a +1 bonus to their Armor Class, which can help push their defense even higher.

 Warforged get +2/+1 to their ability scores.
-And their natural armor and resilience make them particularly suited to any defense-minded class.
+Their natural armor and resilience make them particularly suited to any defense-minded class.
 Fighters and Paladins are a natural fit.
 But they make surprisingly good Wizards.
 Especially Abjuration Wizards, with their enhanced defense.

 Avatar